drjack0/iot2020-2021/sekkyone_mesh/README.md

 Second Individual Assignment for the IoT 2021 Course @ Sapienza University of Rome.
 For more informations about sekkyone project, [follow this link](https://github.com/drjack0/iot2020-2021/tree/main/sekkyone) or return to the main directory.

+In this folder you can have a look to:
+* **dev folder**: Modified main.c and makefile
+* **iot-lab folder**: Jupyter notebook related to IPv6 experiment and config file
+* **MQTT-EC2-bridge folder**: EC2 node script, a simple bridge for passing data from Testbed to AWS IoT Core

 ## Questions

 First of all, let's answer some questions about the course